cheapsk9/progress-docs/classes/TextBox.md

 Focused () : RBXScriptSignal
 Fires when the TextBox is focused.

-FocusLost () : RBXScriptSignal
+FocusLost (enterPressed : bool, inputThatCausedFocusLoss : InputObject) : RBXScriptSignal
-Fires when the TextBox focus is released.
+Fires when the TextBox focus is released. `enterPressed` is true if the user pressed the Enter key to cause the focus loss.
+Otherwise, `inputThatCausedFocusLoss` will be the `InputObject` that caused the focus loss.

+ReturnPressedFromOnScreenKeyboard () : RBXScriptSignal
 ## 📞 Callbacks

 OnChanged: string